chihacknight/chihacknight.org/_posts/blog/2017-03-30-5-years-chi-hack-night-call-for-speakers.md

 ### <i class='fa fa-bolt'></i> Lightning presentations: 5 years forward / 5 years back

-Lightning talks return for Chi Hack Night #250!
-For this special hack night, we're looking for talks along the theme of **5 years forward / 5 years back**.
+For this special hack night, we're looking for presentations along the theme of **5 years forward / 5 years back**.
 What will civic tech look like in 5 years?
 What were you doing 5 years ago that might have been considered civic tech before it was even a thing?

 Tom Schenk, Chicago's Chief Data Officer, gave a talk in this vein last year:

 <p><iframe frameborder="0" height="450" src="https://www.youtube.com/embed/7zxzHw3gsj4" width="100%"></iframe></p>

-This time, however, we're going to try something a bit new.
 These will be lightning **performances**.
 We encourage you to do any kind of performance that you'd like.
 It could be a talk, a poem, a song, a skit, or something else.
-We encourage you to get creative!
+Get creative!

 Guidelines: